kk7nc/Text_Classification/README.rst

 Slangs and Abbreviations
 -----------------------

-Slangs and abbreviations cause problems while executing the pre-processing steps for cleaning text datasets.
-An abbreviation  is a shortened form of a word or phrase which contains mostly first letters form the words such as SVM stand for Support Vector Machine.
-Slang is a version of language that depicts informal conversation or text that has different meaning such as "lost the plot", it essentially means that they've gone mad.
-The common method for dealing with these words is convert them to formal language.
+Slangs and abbreviations can cause problems while executing the pre-processing steps.
+An abbreviation  is a shortened form of a word, such as: SVM stand for Support Vector Machine.
+Slang is a version of language that depicts informal conversation or text that has different meaning, such as: "lost the plot", it essentially means that 'they've gone mad'.
+Common method to deal with these words is converting them to formal language.

 ---------------
 Noise Removal
 ---------------

-The other issue of text cleaning as pre-processing step is noise removal which most of text and document datasets contains many unnecessary characters such as punctuation, special character.
-It's important to know the punctuation is critical for us to understand the meaning of the sentence, but it could have effect for classification algorithms.
+Another issue of text cleaning as a pre-processing step is noise removal.
+Text documents generally contains characters like punctuations or  special characters and they are not necessary for text mining or classification purposes.
+Although punctuation is critical to understand the meaning of the sentence, but it can affect the classification algorithms negatively.

 Here is simple code to remove standard noise from text: